sebanc/linuxloops/Readme.md

 ## Support

-Currently, support for LinuxLoops is provided in the off-topic channel of the brunch Discord:
+Support for LinuxLoops is provided in the "LINUXLOOPS" section of the Brunch Discord server:

 [![Discord][discord-shield]][discord-url]